Shadow AI vs Shadow IT: Why This Wave Is Different

 AI does not move information.
 It manufactures it.
 Analysis, recommendations, structured arguments, client-ready documents, produced at near-zero cost, in seconds, with no audit trail and no guarantee that a human has reviewed the output before acting on it.

-An IBM-sponsored study of 3,000 office workers found that 80% now use AI in their roles, but only 22% rely exclusively on employer-provided tools.
-Forty percent said they prefer external tools because the features are simply better.
+An IBM-sponsored Censuswide survey of 1,000 American office workers (February 2026) found that 80% now use AI in their roles, but only 22% rely exclusively on employer-provided tools.
+Nearly 40% said they prefer external tools because the features are simply better.

 This is not sabotage.
 It is pragmatism.